cyuab/kendoHubSphinx/source/channel/theKendoShow.rst

 In details, launching right leg while raising shinai.
 Then, drawing left leg while dropping shinai.

-The girl at 04:51 seem doing men in a different way.
+The girl at 04:51 seems doing men in a different way.
 Her upper arm drops first.
 Then the lower arm drops.

 The kirakashi is different from what I have learnt.
 The left hand is not in the middle.

 At 05:26, the RHS uses the shinai pointing to his right to defence.
 Then hits men from his inner side.
 After that, it seems that he hits the kote from his outer side.
-Then he launches right leg (left leg has not been moved) and hits men from his outer side.
+Then he launches the right leg (left leg has not been moved) and hits men from his outer side.

 *immediate:*